groovy-coder/vercel-backend/README.md

 consider-Nodejs type files cannot be operated upon.it requires a few modification. an package json with root-directory as src and output-directory as dist. install node-modules in vercel-upload-service.
+Note: actual values in the S3 object has to be given,the values are not given since it was not possible to create a Cloudflare account.